kyma-project/btp-manager/docs/user/02-11-examples.md

 # Examples

-The following document contains description of notable features shipped with new SAP BTP Operator Service upgrades discovered during application of newest versions.
+This document describes notable features shipped with new SAP BTP service operator upgrades discovered during the application of latest versions.

 ## Secret Templates